-Applicants must have achieved an overall GPA of 2.0 (C average) or better on the work attempted and must have at least a 2.0 GPA for each of the two most recent semesters in attendance, if in attendance two or more semesters.
+Applicants must have achieved an overall GPR of 2.0 (C average) or better on the work attempted and must have at least a 2.0 GPR (2.25 GPR for MARB, MARB/LO or MARF majors) for each of the two most recent semesters in attendance, if in attendance two or more semesters.

 Readmission to the University does not constitute readmission to the U.S. Maritime Service License Option Program.
-Students returning to the University who wish to enter or reenter the Corps of Cadets as a license option student must apply for admission to the Corps of Cadets through the University's Student Services Office.
+Students returning to the University who wish to enter or reenter the Corps of Cadets as a license option student must apply for admission to the Corps of Cadets through the Superintendent's Office.